cresset-template/cresset/README.md

 - If something does not work, first try `make down` to remove the current container and then `make up` to create a new container from the image.
   Explicitly tearing the container down is often necessary when something happens to the host.
+- If the service startup stalls during `make up`, check `docker system df` to see if there is space left on the host machine.
 - `make up` is akin to rebooting a computer.
   The current container is removed and a new container is created from the current image.
 - `make build` is akin to resetting/formatting a computer.